 You’ll typically save money

-The cost savings of going to a community college for your first years vs. attending a 4-year university right out of high school can be significant.
-Typically, Saelens says, “you’ll save $20K or more per year by choosing community college first.”
+The cost savings of going to a community college for your first years vs. attending a 4-year university right out of high school can be significant—IF you take community college classes that will transfer.

 You’ll have more time to figure out what you want

-According to Saelens, a whopping 85% of students will change their major at some points, so community college can be a great starting point to complete your general education courses.
-Then, if you change your mind, it’s easy (and more affordable!) to switch schools.
+According to Saelens, a whopping 85% of students will change their major at some point.
 “You’ll have a much better idea of what’s right for you after going through community college than right out of high school,” he points out.
+This is particularly true for those going to community college as a starting point to complete general education courses.

-There aren’t a whole lot of cons about transferring from community college to a larger university, since, again, they are actively designed for transfer students.
-However, you may run into the situation of “wasting” time at a community college based on your environment.
+There aren’t a whole lot of cons about transferring from community college to a university since, again, they are actively designed for transfer students.
+But the one glaring con is credit loss if your transfer school is too picky about which community college credits it’ll take.

 How long does it take?